miniboxing/miniboxing.github.io/_posts/2014-10-21-miniboxing-warnings.md

 defined class W
 {% endhighlight %}

-Finally, in some cases specialization is lost because some class or method in the library wasn't miniboxed.
-Normally, the compiler won't complain about this, since you can't do anything about it, but you can override this behavior using `-P:minibox:warn-all`:
+Finally, in some cases specialization is lost because some class or method in the library wasn't miniboxed:

 {% highlight text %}
-$ mb-scala -P:minibox:warn
+$ mb-scala
 ...

 scala> 3 :: Nil